BiotiQuest® Gut Health & Probiotics Blog with Martha Carlin

 Sugar Shift has been formulated by studying the interactions between different gut bacteria and their by-products with the help of our Bioflux model.
 The following microbial strains work together to support your metabolism and immune health.

 Leuconostoc mesenteroides (TBC0037™) and Lactobacillus reuteri can convert simple sugars into mannitol.
-Mannitol can possibly have a&protective effect on the brain and inhibit alpha-synuclein aggregation, a hallmark of Parkinson’s disease.
+Mannitol can possibly have a protective effect20 on the brain and inhibit alpha-synuclein aggregation, a hallmark of Parkinson’s disease.

-Pediococcus acidilactici (TBC0068™)&produces bacteriocin pediocin A, which is known to have antiviral and anti-listerial properties.
+Pediococcus acidilactici (TBC0068™)& produces21 bacteriocin pediocin A, which is known to have antiviral and anti-listerial properties.

-Lactobacillus plantarum (TBC0036™) helps break down glyphosate, a potent herbicide present in your food, to its&basic components, phosphate, carbon, and water.
+Lactobacillus plantarum (TBC0036™) helps break down glyphosate, a potent herbicide present in your food, to its basic components22, phosphate, carbon, and water.

-Bacillus subtilis (DE111®), Bifidobacterium longum, and Bifidobacterium bifidum&control pathogen populations and promote the production of butyrate by gut bacteria which assists in essential functions such as digestion and staving off harmful bacteria.
+Bacillus subtilis (DE111®), Bifidobacterium longum, and Bifidobacterium bifidum & control pathogen23 populations and promote the production of butyrate by gut bacteria which assists in essential functions such as digestion and staving off harmful bacteria.
 It also boosts the immune system.

 Ben Azadi, the founder of The Keto Kamp, explores how different alternative health approaches, such as a ketogenic diet and intermittent fasting, can help you become the healthiest version of yourself.